Software to improve storage performance of VMware VMs in a non-disruptive fashion.

 Versus other host side caching software.

 Versus PernixData (link with details) – They were our strongest competitor, very similar to us.
-Now end-of-lifed.
+End-of-lifed in 2018.

 Versus VDI specific storage accelerators, Citrix MCS IO and VMware VSA (link with details) – MCS IO caches only writes, only to VM RAM, and works with non-persistent Xen VMs only.
 VMware VSA caches only reads, to only 2GB host RAM, and works only for Horizon VDI VMs.